 There are plenty of symptoms associated with the condition.
 The most common ones are: popping sound in the ears, pain, dizziness, and hearing loss.

-This is the inflammation of the inner ear and it’s caused by a viral infection.
+This is the inflammation of the inner ear, and a viral infection causes it.
 Its symptoms include: mild dizziness, vertigo, ear pain, mild loss of hearing, and Nystagmus.
 This is a condition characterized by involuntary movement of the eyes.

 Its main characteristic is hearing loss as a result of aging.
 You will find the condition mostly with people over the age of 65,

-When you have the condition, you experience a gradual loss of hearing which starts with a reduced hearing of high-pitched sounds such as ringing phones, chirping birds, and women and children voices.
+When you have the condition, you experience a gradual hearing loss, which starts with a reduced hearing of high-pitched sounds such as ringing phones, chirping birds, and women and children voices.

 As the condition gets worse, you are unable to hear completely.